 Are the requirements consistent and stable throughout the project lifetime?
 Then an Agile approach will do better.
 You will need to adapt to changes fast.

 In the long run, you need to answer one question.
 How to deliver a quality product that complies with requirements as they are known as of today.

 That was a theory.
 So what happens in practice.

 You will need to focus your efforts on managing processes to define requirements.
 You should act as a facilitator.
 Try not to get bogged down by the routine.
 You need to state on the management level to see the whole picture.

-Customer or sponsor may be interested in the project success.
+Customers or sponsors may be interested in the project’s success.
 So, they will be engaged in the process and motivated to provide all the information they have.
 Though, they might not have enough expertise to describe what they want.
 They might not think through all specific details.